 - Take snaps at London’s best selfie spots, including Tower Bridge, The Shard and Buckingham Palace.

-- Make the most of London’s wallet-friendly walking tours: Sandemans New London Tours operate on a "pay what you think the tour is worth" basis, meaning you can take your budget into account while discovering a different side of London.
+- Make the most of London’s wallet-friendly walking tours: Sandemans New London Tours operate on a "pay what you can" basis, meaning you can take your budget into account while discovering a different side of London.

 - If you prefer to explore London at your own pace, you can pick up a free City Visitor Trail map.